 The Lafayette family gather at their late father’s home in Arkansas to bury the hatchet and prepare the former plantation for its Estate Sale.

 Until, that is, they make a discovery which changes everything’.

-Ola Ince directs the UK premiere of Brandon Jacobs-Jenkins ‘Appropriate’, a take on the rich tradition of American family drama in this gripping play about ghosts, and the legacies we are left with.
+Ola Ince directs the UK premiere of Branden Jacobs-Jenkins ‘Appropriate’, a take on the rich tradition of American family drama in this gripping play about ghosts, and the legacies we are left with.

-The production will feature design by Fly Davis, lighting design by Anna Watson, sound design by Donato Wharton, and casting by Julia Horan CDG.
-Monica Dolan stars.
+The production will feature design by Fly Davis, lighting design by Anna Watson, sound design by Donato Wharton, with casting by Julia Horan CDG.

 ‘Appropriate’ will run at the Donmar Warehouse from Friday 16th August to Saturday 5th October.